 M. NourbeSe Philip (pictured above) is one of the authors included in the anthology.
+She speaks and writes Trinidadian Creole but points out that the process of getting the language on the page is much the same as writing in Standard English.
 “You can’t write it exactly as the person speaks it,” she says.
-She writes both in dialect and in standard English, with her characters switching back and forth between the Englishes.
+Like this: Like Loading...
 Students want English as medium of instruction.
 What the World Will Speak in 2115.
 In 1880 a Bavarian priest created a language that he hoped the whole world could use.

 According to John Sutherland of University College London, writing in this paper in 2002, it is "bleak, bald, sad shorthand.
 Drab shrinktalk ...
-Ever since the arrival of printing - thought to be the invention of the devil because it would put false opinions into people's minds - people have been arguing that new technology would have disastrous consequences for language.
+Linguistically it's all pig's ear ... it masks dyslexia, poor spelling and mental laziness.
+Texting is penmanship for illiterates. " Ever since the arrival of printing - thought to be the invention of the devil because it would put false opinions into people's minds - people have been arguing that new technology would have disastrous consequences for language.

 ("Too wise you are . . . ") My luv adorz.
 'Only pizzas are delivered': Public sector jargon banned in first style guide for Government announcements - UK Politics - UK.
 But no more.
 Britain’s cadre of real life civil servants have finally been banned from using the jargon that has kept the comedy writers from Yes Minister to the Thick Of It in gags for years.
 Officials have been issued with an online style guide that tells them, for the first time, what unacceptable Whitehallese is.
 Out goes ‘deliver’.
 Pizzas and post are delivered, it points out, not abstract concepts like ‘improvements’ or ‘priorities’.